Natural Health & Wellness

 The Bottom Line on Chlorella vs Spirulina for Heavy Metals

-If you are doing the work to actually pull mercury, lead, or aluminum out, chlorella is the answer and spirulina is the support.
+If you are doing the work to pull mercury, lead, or aluminum out, chlorella is the answer and spirulina is the support.
 If you want a daily green for general nutrition and gentle maintenance, the combo blend is fine.
 Most people who feel the biggest shift do both together, with chlorella front and center during active detox cycles and spirulina year round.

 Algae is not a magic bullet.
 It works because it is one piece of a larger sequence: open the drainage routes (sweat, bowel, lymph), mobilize what is stored, bind what is mobilized, and replace what is depleted.
 That sequence is the architecture behind every detox plan worth following, and chlorella sits in the binding step.
 Pick a clean version, start low, drink water, and give it twelve weeks.

 Affiliate disclosure: As an Amazon Associate, The Wellthie One earns from qualifying purchases.
 The links above may pay a small commission if you choose to buy.
-The recommendations reflect what I actually use.
+The recommendations reflect what I use.
 This article is for educational purposes and is not medical advice.
 Talk to your practitioner about supplements during pregnancy, breastfeeding, or if you take prescription medications.